Aesica/RMMV/README.md

 - Final Fantasy "Gravity" (percent-of-hp) formula with immunity available via actor/enemy, class, equip, and state note tags
 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles

+**6/18/2019 - 1.5**
+- Added an unleash system, similar to Yanfly's.
+This is mostly due to certain features of this plugin being incompatible with yanfly's unleash plugin.
+- Added support to the weaponStat functions for Yanfly's equip core and custom eval parameters.

 **6/4/2019 - 1.4**
 - Added plugin parameters to customize the color/opacity of the combat log window.
 - Added a note tag for skills and items <Hide Combat Text> that can be used to suppress the initial use text from the combat log.
 (Harold attacks! for example)